kschmitt9/MultiCalc/Curvature_VectorFunctions/README.md

 ## Archytas Curve
 Contains a story in addition to animations of the Archytas space curve.
 Archytas (born 427 BC) was an ancient Greek philosopher, mathematician, and king.

+Example and/or a story can be found in the folders.